Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Explicit examples of spectral sequences

 The last class of examples that we consider are moduli spaces of Higgs bundles.
-They come in a variety of specific versions, but all of them come with a \HK structure $(\MM,I,J,K,g)$ and a canonical I-holomorphic $\C^*$-action $\Fi$ that acts with weight-1 on the holomorphic symplectic form
+They come with a {\hk} structure $(\MM,I,J,K,g)$ and a canonical $I$-holomorphic $\C^*$-action $\Fi$ that acts with weight-1 on the holomorphic symplectic form

-and the $S^1$-part preserves the \KH form $\om_I.$ There is a proper holomorphic map, the Hitchin fibration,
+and the $S^1$-part preserves the {\Kh} form $\om_I.$ There is a proper holomorphic map, the Hitchin fibration,

-equivariant w.r.t.\;a certain linear action on the base. $(\MM,\om_I)$ is a symplectic $\C^*$-manifold globally defined over the convex base $B$ via $\Psi.$ Given $G\in \{GL(n,\C),\ SL(n,\C)\},$ $d \in \N_0$ coprime to $n,$ consider $\MM_G(d,g),$ the moduli of $G$-Higgs bundles of degree $d$ over a Riemann surface of genus $g \geq 2.$ \begin{prop}\cite{RZ1} $Q_\Fi=0$ for $\MM_G(d,g),$ so $\mathcal{F}_1^{\Fi}=H^*(\MM_G(d,g)).$ \end{prop}
+equivariant w.r.t.\;a certain linear action on the base. $(\MM,\om_I)$ is a symplectic $\C^*$-manifold globally defined over the convex base $B$ via $\Psi.$ Given $G\in \{GL(n,\C),\ SL(n,\C)\},$ $d \in \N_0$ coprime to $n,$ consider $\MM_G(d,g),$ the moduli of $G$-Higgs bundles of degree $d$ over a Riemann surface of genus $g \geq 2.$ \begin{prop}\cite{RZ1} $Q_\Fi=0$ for $\MM_G(d,g),$ so $\FF_1^{\Fi}=H^*(\MM_G(d,g)).$ \end{prop}

 \begin{ex} \textbf{$G=GL(1,\C),$ $\MM_G(d,g) \iso T^* T^{2g}.$} For $G=GL(1,\C),$ the moduli space is the cotangent bundle of the torus $T^{2g}$ (for $SL(1,\C)$ it is a point), with the standard weight-1 $\C^*$-action on fibres.
 The Maslov index is $\mu= \frac{1}{2} \dim_\C \MM =g,$ and the columns in the spectral sequence (after the 0-column) are cohomologies of the sphere bundle $H^*(B_k)=H^*(S^*T^{2g})$ shifted by $2g, 4g, 6g,\dots.$ Due to the Gysin sequence and $\chi(T^{2g})=0,$ we get $H^*(B_k)\iso H^*(T^{2g}) \otimes H^*(S^{2g-1}).$ By \cref{Higgs_moduli_Q_Fi=0}, the filtration is trivial, Interestingly, one \textit{cannot} conclude this just by looking at the spectral sequence itself (see \cref{Higgs_GL_SL}, left).
 The unit $1\in H^0(\MM)$ could in principle be killed by $H^{top}(B_2),$ but the triviality of the intersection form (used in the proof of \cref{Higgs_moduli_Q_Fi=0}) prevents this.
 Thus the unit gets killed by a mid-degree class from the time-1 column (lower yellow box in \cref{Higgs_GL_SL}).
 This is very different from CSRs, whose intersection form is non-degenerate, and mid-degrees in the time-1 column vanish, so differentials from $H^{top}(B_2)$ can hit the unit $1\in H^0(\MM)$ (e.g.\;\cref{SS_S11}). \end{ex}